Tredway Library Prize for First-Year Research

 - Three copies of a two- to three-paragraph reflection written by the student about his or her research experience, including, but not limited to, skills employed and learned, problems encountered, and how those problems were addressed (please put the title of your research paper, but not your name, your professor's name, or your courrse number, on the reflection)

 - A brief (one-paragraph) statement of support from the faculty member for whom the paper was written; the faculty member should attach to the statement of support a) a copy of the course description for the class in which the paper was written and b) a copy of the assignment sheet for the paper

 Due date and timeline - All components of the application should be submitted at one time.
-The due date is Friday, May 17, 2013.
+The due date is the Friday of finals week, spring term: Friday, May 23, 2014.
 Applications may be submitted to any reference librarian.
 Please note that electronic submissions will not be considered.
 A student may submit only one paper.
 The prize will be awarded to the winning student during fall term of the following school year.
 The winning student will also be recognized at the Recognition of Student Honors in spring term of the following school year.